Nonjudgmental support for teens, by teens

-Teen Talk is a warm-line offering non-judgmental peer-to-peer support for a variety of topics, including but not limited to: depression, anxiety, STD’s and health issues, LGBTQ+, family and friends, school, and sports.
+We are warmline offering nonjudgmental peer-to-peer support for a variety of topics, including but not limited to: depression, anxiety, LGBTQ+, family and friends, school, STIs and health issues, and sports.

 Please read our 2017 Annual Report to learn more.

-Visit our social media pages to further engage with Teen Talk and Peppy Penerson!
-Consider visiting our Teen Talk website for additional ways to get in touch.
+Visit our social media pages to further engage with us!
+Consider visiting our our website for additional ways to get in touch.